Apple's new Macs are going to change PCs as we know them

+Apple says the M1 is more powerful and energy efficient, allowing for potentially smaller and slimmer designs, longer battery life and new technologies too.

-"Our vision for the Mac has always been about embracing breakthrough innovation and having the courage to make bold changes," Apple CEO Tim Cook said when announcing the new initiative earlier this summer.
-He added that Apple's own chips will usher in new technologies and "industry-leading performance" from the computers.
-"Every time we've done this, the Mac has come out stronger and more capable," he said.
+"Advancements of this magnitude only come from making bold changes," Apple CEO Tim Cook said during Apple's event Tuesday.
+He added that Apple's own chips will usher in new technologies and "extraordinary battery life" from the computers.
+"This is exactly why we are transitioning to Mac Apple silicon at Apple," he said.

 For Apple, this moment is one that's been more than a decade in the making.
 The question that's nagged Apple since its co-founder Steve Jobs died in 2011 is what comes next.
 Jobs ushered in the Mac computer, the iMac all-in-one desktop, the iPod, iPhone and iPad.
 Apple's biggest product launch since is the Apple Watch, which has turned into an enormous business, outselling the entire Swiss watch industry last year by a huge margin.
 Still, it's not an iPhone-like dent in the universe.